 Crib sheets, examples

-A more detailed explanation of these is:
+A more detailed explanation of these routines:

 These routines can be generally divided into two types.
-The first type are the “from scratch” routines, written early on to load L1 data, and from these provided simple calibrations of the data.
+The first type is the “from scratch” routines, written early on to load L1 data, and from these provided simple calibrations of the data.
 The second are the ones that load more refined calibrated data such as L2, L3, and L4.
 The second type should generally be used as they represent the best “general” calibrations for various data products, and are typically much faster to run.
 These also include code that was used to produce the official CDF files.

 These routines are not intended to be called in isolation.
 Examples include a file with the boom deploy lengths vs time, a routine that grabs eclipse times, etc.